What triggers investigations?

-Investigators have a range of powers, which vary according to the provisions of each Act we administer.
-In general, these powers permit an investigator to:
+Investigators have a range of powers.
+While they vary according to the provisions of each Act, in general investigators are permitted to:

-- require a person to give reasonable assistance.
+- require you to answer questions, provide information, and give reasonable assistance.

-If a person fails to comply with an investigator’s lawful request, increased penalties or prosecution may result.
+If you do not comply with an investigator’s lawful request, increased penalties or prosecution may result.

 How do I prepare for an investigation?

-If you have any questions about an investigation, you can contact the investigator for assistance.
+- If you have questions about an investigation, contact the investigator for assistance.

 What can I expect?

-The State Revenue Office acts impartially and applies the law consistently to make fair and equitable decisions.
+We act impartially and apply the law consistently to make fair and equitable decisions.

-In relation to our investigations, you can expect to:
+In relation to investigations, you can expect to:

-- Negotiate the time and place for an interview, and have arrangements confirmed in writing.
+- negotiate the time and place for an interview, with arrangements confirmed in writing

-- Respect your right to get advice and be represented by a person of your choice.
+- have your right to get advice and be represented by a person of your choice respected

-- Ask about the expected duration of the investigation.
+- be provided with the expected duration of the investigation

-- Obtain a receipt for any records or other material the investigator removes from your office or home.
+- get a receipt for any records or other material the investigator removes from your office or home

 What are my obligations?